awsdocs/amazon-personalize-developer-guide/doc_source/granting-personalize-s3-access.md

 ### Amazon S3 bucket policy for exporting a dataset<a name="bucket-policy-for-export"></a>

 To export a dataset, Amazon Personalize needs permission to use the `PutObject` and `ListBucket` Actions on your Amazon S3 bucket\.
 The following example policy grants the Amazon Personalize principle `PutObject` and `ListBucket` permissions\.
 Replace `bucket-name` with the name of your bucket and attach the policy to your bucket\.
-For information on adding an Amazon S3 bucket policy to a bucket, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) in the Amazon Simple Storage Service Console User Guide\.
+For information on adding an Amazon S3 bucket policy to a bucket, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) in the Amazon Simple Storage Service User Guide\.

 ```
 {